Xapuu/programingStuff/translationsSolution/translations.md

 fs.writeFileSync('./translations.json', JSON.stringify(currentTranslations, null, 4));

 ```
-In this snippet we are defining the supported languages which will be supported by us, based on them, on the queried keys and on the `currentTranslations` (this is a `JSON` file containing ant previous translations, initially it should be empty `{}`).
-While filling the `currentTranslations` object with the new found keys, we are adding the key word 'Need translation' which will be the flag for the translators that something should be added there.
+In this snippet, we are defining the supported languages which will be supported by us, based on them, on the queried keys and on the `currentTranslations` (this is a `JSON` file containing ant previous translations, initially it should be empty `{}`).
+While filling the `currentTranslations` object with the newfound keys, we are adding the keyword 'Need translation' which will be the flag for the translators that something should be added there.
 After we are done with the whole parsing process we just write the result file.

 An example output of this function inside the `./translation.json` will look like so: